PeterHUistyping/PeterHUistyping/README.md

 Here is some collections of the projects I have done grouped by domain.
   - [Computer_System](https://github.com/PeterHUistyping/Computer_System_Guidance)
   - [Machine_Learning](https://github.com/PeterHUistyping/Machine_Learning_Guidance)
+  - and other interesting projects scattered in Repo waited to be explored:)

 👯 Love to hear from others and collaborate on things!